inverno-io/inverno-io.github.io/docs/redis-vue3-fullstack/markdown/index.md

 ## Step 11: Run the application with Docker Compose

-Now that the ticket application image is in a Docker repository, it is ready to be deployed and run in the cloud using on Docker, Docker Swarm or a Kubernetes cluster.
+Now that the ticket application image is in a Docker repository, it is ready to be deployed and run in the cloud on Docker, Docker Swarm or a Kubernetes cluster.

 Let's create a `docker-compose.yml` file to define all services composing the application and that must be run together in an isolated environment.